Birds of a Feather (TV series): Production

 In the original series, most of the interior scenes were shot at Teddington Studios.
-The exterior filming location for 'Dalentrace' was on Camp Road, Gerrards Cross area in Buckinghamshire.
+The exterior filming location for 'Dalentrace' was on Camp Road, in the Gerrards Cross area of Buckinghamshire.
 Streets in the North West London suburb of Pinner frequently doubled for Chigwell, the series' setting.
 In the original series, the prison exteriors were filmed at HM Prison Maidstone.

 For the 2014 revived series, interior scenes were recorded in Studio 2 at The London Studios.
 Filming took place in front of an audience between 28 September and 24 November 2013.
 The show moved to Pinewood Studios for the second revived series of the show.
 Filming for this series took place in front of an audience between 8 October and 26 November 2014.
 The show returned in January 2016 and was recorded at Pinewood Studios from 2 September until 21 October 2015, again in front of a live audience in the studio.